 VARIABLE VOLUME INDUCTION SYSTEM

 In addition to VTEC, the NSX engine also uses a Variable Volume Induction System.
 This system uses a separate intake air plenum, located beneath the main intake manifold.
-This second plenum is separated from the primary manifold by six butterfly valves, which open between 4600 and 4900 rpm and are actuated by manifold vacuum.
+This second plenum is separated from the primary manifold by 6 butterfly valves, which open between 4600 and 4900 rpm and are actuated by manifold vacuum.

 When the valves open, the added volume of the secondary plenum creates a higher resonance frequency, which in turn creates a sonic pressure wave.
 This sonic pressure wave hits each pair of intake valves just as they open, promoting more rapid and complete cylinder filling.
 This system was designed to work in concert with VTEC to improve both low-end torque and high-rpm power.

 Programmed Fuel Injection (PGM-FI) ensures that each cylinder receives the precise amount of fuel necessary for the present load and speed conditions.
 This system has been specially tailored to the unique capabilities of the induction and VTEC systems.
 An air-assist mechanism aids fuel atomization for better combustion at low temperatures.
-To provide additional fuel for the new 3.2-liter V-6, the flow rate of the injector has been increased by 15 percent.
+To provide additional fuel for the new 3.2-L V-6, the flow rate of the injector has been increased by 15 percent.

 ONBOARD DIAGNOSTIC SYSTEM (OBD-II)

-The catalytic converters displace 1.14 liters and are close to the engine for quick converter light-up and a consequent reduction in emissions but without any sacrifice in power output.
+The catalytic converters displace 1.14 Ls and are close to the engine for quick converter light-up and a consequent reduction in emissions without any sacrifice in power output.
 The overall weight of the unit has also been minimized by using spherical joints in the exhaust system rather than conventional flexible tubes.